TobiX/dotfiles/README.md

 # Credits

-- @qsuscs for his dead-simple dotfiles setup script.
+- @qsuscs for their dead-simple dotfiles setup script.
 - Sven Guckes for his screenrc.